RickStrahl/BlogPosts/2019-01/A-Visual-Studio-to-Visual-Studio-Code-Snippet-Converter/AVisualStudioToVisualStudioCodeSnippetConverter.md

 But for actually manually creating a template, the JSON `body` property is a pain to create because the string is expected to be an array of strings (yuk) which is a bear to type.
 The good news is it's easy to generate a template when exporting from a Visual Studio snippet...

 ## Rider Formatting - Ugh
 The SnippetConverter also works with Rider to some degree, but the functionality is much more limited.
 This is due to the fact that Rider uses a crazy format for storing its templates - or really all of its configuration using a GUID key/value based XML file.
-If you ever need an example of how not to use XML this would probably be it.

 ```dos
 %USERPROFILE%\.Rider2018.2\config\resharper-host\GlobalSettingsStorage.DotSettings